coderolls/coderolls-blog/_posts/array/2021-05-17-java-check-if-array-contains-value-or-element.md

 		}

 		if(contains){
-		    System.out.println("The numbers array contians the value '"+intToCheck+"'.");
+		    System.out.println("The numbers array contains the value '"+intToCheck+"'.");
 		}else {
-			System.out.println("The numbers array does not contian the value '"+intToCheck+"'.");
+			System.out.println("The numbers array does not contain the value '"+intToCheck+"'.");
 		}
 	}
 }
 ```
 Output:
 ```
-The numbers array contians the value '5'.
+The numbers array contains the value '5'.
 ```
 Check the above code as [GitHub Gist](https://gist.github.com/gauravkukade/7cf0ba43baccbc9e828277c19f5c14a7)

 ### Java 8 Update

 In Java 8, we have Streams API.
-We can use it check if a primitive array (int[], long[], char[], etc) contains a primitive value.
+We can use it to check if a primitive array (int[], long[], char[], etc) contains a primitive value.

 We can use classes like `IntStream`, `DoubleStream` or `LongStream`  to check whether an array contains `int`, `double` or `long` values respectively.